Haya-Alkaabi/Haya-Alkaabi/README.md

 ### First, Running the Server:
 1. Open a terminal and navigate to the directory containing `Server.py`.
-2. Run the server using: `python Server.py`.
+2. Run the server using: `Server.py`.
    ---

   ### Then Running the Client: